 The countries included are:

-Andorra, Antigua and Barbuda, Aruba, Australia, Austria, Bahamas, Barbados, Belgium, Bonaire, Sint Eustatius and Saba, Croatia, Curaçao, Cyprus, Czech Republic, Denmark, Dominica, Faroe Islands, Fiji, Finland, France, French Polynesia, Germany, Greece, Greenland, Grenada, Guadeloupe, Hong Kong, Hungary, Iceland, Italy, Jamaica, Japan, Liechtenstein, Lithuania, Luxembourg, Macau, Malta, Mauritius, Monaco, Netherlands, New Caledonia, New Zealand, Norway, Poland, Réunion, San Marino, Serbia, Seychelles, South Korea, St Barthélemy, St Kitts and Nevis, St Lucia, St Pierre and Miquelon, Switzerland, Taiwan, Trinidad and Tobago, Turkey, Vatican City, Vietnam.
+Antigua and Barbuda, Aruba, Ascension Island, Australia, Austria, Barbados, Bonaire, Brunei, Sint Eustatius and Saba, Cambodia, Cook Islands, Croatia, Cuba, Curaçao, Cyprus, Czech Republic, Denmark, Dominica, Falkland Islands, Faroe Islands, Fiji, Finland, France, French Polynesia, Germany, Greece, Greenland, Grenada, Guadeloupe, Hong Kong, Hungary, Iceland, Italy, Jamaica, Japan, Laos, Liechtenstein, Lithuania, Macau, Malta, Mauritius, Malaysia, Monaco, Netherlands, New Caledonia, New Zealand, Norway, Poland, Réunion, Samoa, San Marino, Serbia, Seychelles, South Korea, St Barthélemy, St Helena, St Kitts and Nevis, St Lucia, St Pierre and Miquelon, St Martin, St Maarten, Sri Lanka, Switzerland, Taiwan, Trinidad and Tobago, Tristan da Cuna, Turkey, Vatican City, Vietnam.

-*Spain has since been removed from the list and you will be required to quarantine for 14 days upon return.
+*Spain (including the Canary Islands and the Balearic Islands), Andorra, Luxembourg, The Bahamas and Belgium has since been removed from the list and you will be required to quarantine for 14 days upon return.

 The government will lift all but essential travel guidelines to these destinations for residents of England.
 If you are wishing to travel to them, it is important that you read up on these countries current tourist policies as some countries will have their own restrictions.
 New Zealand, will require you to self-isolate upon arrival.
-Greece will not be allowing flights from the UK until July 15th.
 Cyprus is not allowing anyone to enter who has been in the UK for the past 14 days and Austria who will require you to self-isolate unless you have a medical certificate with a negative Covid-19 test result.

 There are some notable destinations that have been left off the list, namely the USA which has seen huge spikes in the virus and its northern neighbour Canada.
 Countries in Africa, the Middle East and Asia have also not been included.
 Most of South and Latin America has not made the cut either.
 It’s expected that as the virus rates in these countries ease that they will be able to be added.